Wilbur G. Adam: 1933 Chicago Galleries Association

 220 North Michigan Avenue.
 Four young Chicago artists: Karl Brandner, Wilbur Adam, Gasper Ruffolo and C. Warner Williams (a sculptor).

 1963 Cincinnati Art Club

 Wilbur G. Adam Retrospective.
 "Wilbur Adam is an old-fashioned portraitist, presently in a retrospective exhibition at the Cincinnati Art Club, and his work has the quiet, insistent pride of a man certain of his technique and the grounds to which he applies it, as well he may be."

 Legacy

 Adam's work continues to appear at auctions and in exhibitions.
 From 2003 to 2004, Gypsy Girl was on display at the Cincinnati Art Museum as part of its exhibition entitled Exotic and Picturesque People and Places.

 The Cincinnati-based auction house Cowan's Auction has auctioned nine paintings by Adam since 2008.
 Adam's Portrait of a Young Man was auctioned by the Art Academy of Cincinnati in 2014.
 Mountain Landscape, 1927 was auctioned by Leslie Hindman Auctioneers of Denver in 2014.

-Adam died in 1973 and is buried at Vine Street Hill Cemetery in Cincinnati.